Berea-College-CSC-226/p01-main/Project Requirements.md

 ## Kanban Board
 - Make a Kanban board board on Trello to track the progress of your project.
 - Your board needs to have at least the following three columns:
-    - **Not Started / Backlog:** All tasks related to the project that you plan to complete
+    - **Backlog:** All tasks related to the project that you plan to complete
-    - **In Progress:** The ONE or TWO task(s) you are currently working on (move the card from Not Started to In Progress when you begin that task).
+    - **Work In Progress:** The ONE or TWO task(s) you are currently working on (move the card from Not Started to In Progress when you begin that task).
-    - **Completed**: Tasks that you believe are implemented and work correctly.
+    - **Done**: Tasks that you believe are implemented and work correctly.
 - As an example, you can refer to the Kanban board used by the Student Software Development Team, which is slightly more complex, but contains the three columns listed above: https://trello.com/b/eRuoLEBR/ssdt-kanban-board
 - Feel free to add additional columns that you find helpful.
 - Post at least a dozen project-related tasks to the board.